The Two Witnesses of Revelation 11

 The Sons of God in Genesis 6:2-4

 One of the most puzzling passages in the Bible is Genesis 6:2-4.
-This mentions the “sons of God” (the sons of Elohim) who took wives from the “daughters of man.”
+It mentions the “sons of God” (the sons of Elohim) who took wives from the “daughters of man.”
 This happened just before the Flood of Noah.
-Many sensational videos have been made recently to explain this strange event and the mysterious Nephilim mentioned in these same verses.
-But what do we actually known about these “sons of Elohim”?
+Many sensational videos have been made recently to explain this strange event and the mysterious giants (the Nephilim) mentioned in these same verses.
+But what do we actually know about these “sons of Elohim”?
 And what can we learn about them from other passages in the Bible?
-We’ll also say a little about the book of Enoch, often mentioned in these videos.

 What Will be our Language in Heaven?
 (Q&A)